iamkahvi/iamkahvi.github.io/_pages/highlights/Naked-Economics.md

 <hr>

- > Opportunity International is one such “microcredit” lender.
+ > Opportunity International is one such “micro-credit” lender.
 In 2000, the organization made nearly 325,000 low-collateral or non-collateral loans in twenty-four developing countries.
 The average loan size was a seemingly paltry $195.
 Esther Gelabuzi, a widow in Uganda with six children, represents a typical story.
 She is a professional midwife, and she used a tiny loan by Western standards to set up a clinic (still without electricity).
 She has since delivered some fourteen hundred babies, charging patients from $6 to $14 each.
 Opportunity International claims to have created some 430,000 jobs.
 As impressive, the repayment rate on the micro-loans is 96 percent.

 Charles Wheelan, Naked Economics: Undressing the Dismal Science, loc.
 2625-2629
 <hr>